AlexisDrain/IMDb-Sort-Episodes-By-Rating/_Promo_Builds_DontZip/OperaOnly/README.md

 # IMDb Sort Episodes By Rating
+[4/27/2024] Update: extension now works with all page languages
+[3/5/2024] Update: extension now works with new IMDb redesign
 [12/10/2023] Update: extension now works with the new IMDb redesign

 IMDb extension for sorting episodes by rating.